-Accurx Batch Messaging is part of Accurx Plus - a premium tier of Accurx Desktop.
-Learn more about Accurx Plus, including how to get access here.
+Accurx Batch Messaging is a paid for feature in a premium tier of Accurx Desktop.
+Learn more about Accurx paid for features, including how to get access here.

 Step 1: Access Batch messaging